colleagues having discussion at round table

 👋 Try our hybrid office calculator and discover where to save costs in your workplace!

-We're well into 2024, so staying on top of this year’s trending buzzwords is important.
-Here a some corporate jargon examples you'll want to know this year:
+2025 is approaching, so staying on top of next year’s trending buzzwords is essential.
+Here are some corporate jargon examples you’ll want to know for the upcoming year:

 Group of people looking and pointing at laptop